A Taxonomy and Review of Algorithms for Modeling and Predicting Human Driver Behavior: Approaches to the Core Modeling Tasks

 \subsubsection{Intention Space}

 The \emph{intention space} refers to the set of possible behavior modes that may exist---according to the assumptions of a model---in a driver's internal state, $\internalstate{}{}$.
 The intention space is usually defined explicitly, although it can also be learned in an unsupervised manner~\cite{Guo2019}.
-We identify a non-exclusive, non-comprehensive list of behavior mode categories used by models in the literature.
+We identify a non-exclusive, non-comprehensive list of behavior mode categories used by models in the literature. \Cref{fig:intention_space} shows our taxonomy of behavior modes.

 \textbf{Route} behavior modes are defined in terms of the structure of the roadway network, and may consist of a single decision (e.g., $\intent{turn right}$) or a sequence of decisions (e.g., $\intent{turn right} \rightarrow \intent{go straight} \rightarrow \intent{turn right again}$) that a driver may intend to execute. \textbf{Lane-change} intentions are a fundamental case of route intentions.\footnote{A thorough review of lane-change intention inference models was published by \citeauthor{Xing2019} in 2019~\cite{Xing2019}.}